flowerey/BDInfoCLI-ng-fork/README.md

 ## Linux

-BDInfoCLI-ng can be built and run using [Mono](https://www.mono-project.com/).
+BDInfoCLI-ng-fork can be built and run using [Mono](https://www.mono-project.com/).

 ### Recommended: Using Docker